Kong/docs.konghq.com/app/konnect/legacy/vitals/index.md

 You can also export a report of a Service's performance data.
 * Any Service version or Route page, which display status codes filtered by timeframe.
-You can also export a report of version peformance data.
+You can also export a report of version performance data.

 <div class="alert alert-ee blue">
 <b>Note:</b> The activity graphs in the ServiceHub only show the past 12 hours